NCEIT’s H958 PCS Bill Summary

 be required, not requested.

-Full legal name, date of birth, driver’s license and social security numbers, if issued, so the information can be verified by
+Full legal name, date of birth, driver’s license and social security numbers, if issued, are required so the information can

-checking state and federal databases as required by HAVA.
-Proof of citizenship is needed for new registrants as defined in
+be verified by checking state and federal databases as required by HAVA.
+Proof of citizenship is needed for new registrant

 • § 163-82.7 Verification of qualifications and address of applicant; denial or approval of application requires determining if the applicant is verified to vote at their address “within a reasonable time after receiving the application.”
 Identity also needs to be verified as required by HAVA 52 USC 21083 (a)(1)(A) (5) Verification of voter registration information. and the “reasonable time” needs to be defined in Rules, so it does not last until the time of the election.